 It’s CHEAPer than the fruit tray, because these veggies are cheaper than those fruits.

 And it’s very HEALTHY, too, nothing but veggies!
 (Well, except the pretzel sticks, which I don’t normally buy, but didn’t have time to come up with anything more creative.
 Carrot sticks?
 Celery sticks?
 Right shape, wrong color.
-Let me know if you come up with something!)
+Let us know through our blog, know if you come up with something!)

 Sharing with Real Food Wednesday, and…